leosuky/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 8 - Delete the file betty.
 Task 9 - Delete the directory myfirstdirectory that is in the /tmp directory Task 10 - Write a script that changes the working directory to the previous one.
+Task 11 - Write a script that lists all files in the current directory and the parent directory and the /boot directory